mitre-public/commons/README.md

 ### Early Open Sourcing checklist

 - [ ] Add "CONTRIBUTION.md" rules
-- [ ] Add Roadmap
-    - [ ] Then pivoting to Java 17
-    - [ ] Removing pair and triple (only in Java 17+)
 - [ ] (Re)Add code coverage

 ---

 ## Adopting!

+- Adopting this Java library requires your project to be on Java 17 or later.
+- The latest official release is version: `0.0.59`
-All official releases are available at [Maven Central](https://central.sonatype.com/artifact/org.mitre/commons).
+- All official releases are available at [Maven Central](https://central.sonatype.com/artifact/org.mitre/commons).
-The latest official release is version: `0.0.58`

 #### Gradle

 ```
 dependencies {
-  implementation("org.mitre:commons:0.0.58")
+  implementation("org.mitre:commons:0.0.59")
 }
 ```